Queen Mary of Denmark: Public life, charities and patronages

-Following the wedding, the Crown Prince couple embarked upon a summer working-tour of mainland Denmark aboard the royal yacht Dannebrog, then travelled to Greenland and later to the 2004 Athens Olympics.
+Following the wedding, the Crown Prince couple embarked upon a summer working-tour of mainland Denmark aboard the royal yacht Dannebrog, then travelled to Greenland and the 2004 Athens Olympics.
 In 2005, during the celebrations for the 200th anniversary of Hans Christian Andersen, the royal family was involved in related events throughout the year.
-Frederik and Mary marked the anniversary in London, New York and in Australia, where she was made Honorary Hans Christian Andersen Ambassador to Australia in the Utzon Room of the Sydney Opera House.
+Frederik and Mary marked the anniversary in London, New York, and in Australia, where she was made Honorary Hans Christian Andersen Ambassador to Australia in the Utzon Room of the Sydney Opera House.

-Since becoming Crown Princess, Mary has made a number of international visits, and Frederik and Mary participated in the reburial ceremonies for Empress Maria Feodorovna in Denmark and Saint Petersburg in 2005.
+After becoming Crown Princess, Mary made a number of international visits, and Frederik and Mary participated in the reburial ceremonies for Empress Maria Feodorovna in Denmark and Saint Petersburg in 2005.
 In November 2009, Mary made a surprise visit to Danish soldiers in Helmand Province, Afghanistan.
 One of her stops was FOB Armadillo.

 During a Council of State on 2 October 2019, the Queen's request to appoint Mary a rigsforstander, a functioning regent when the monarch or the heir is out of the country, was approved by the government.
 After having sworn to respect the Danish constitution, she became the first person not born into the royal family to assume the position of rigsforstander since Queen Ingrid in 1972.

-Mary was voted Woman of the Year 2008 by a Danish magazine, Alt for damerne, donating her cash reward to charity.
-She was interviewed by Parade Magazine, (US) on television programs of Andrew Denton (Australia) and USA Today (US).
+Mary was voted Woman of the Year 2008 by the Danish magazine Alt for damerne, donating her cash reward to charity.
+She was interviewed by Parade Magazine (US), on television programs of Andrew Denton (Australia), and by USA Today (US).

-She would be the first Australian-born queen consort in Europe upon the ascension of her husband.
+She serves on the board of directors of The Royal Danish Collection.